-There are many reasons a person with Neurofibromatosis Type 2 (NF2) might benefit from a helpful companion, such as a service dog or support animal.
+There are many reasons a person with Neurofibromatosis Type 2 (NF2) might benefit from a helpful companion, such as either a 1) service dog, or 2) emotional support animal (psychiatric service animal).
 In the United States, all service animals are required to be dogs or miniature horses, but emotional support animals can be any animal.

 There are laws providing service dog handlers with the right to have their animal accompany them in nearly all circumstances include; 1) work, 2) restaurants, 3) shopping, 4) medical appointments, 5) housing with a no pet policy, and 6) as well as other places animals are not normally permitted to be.
 These laws and others do not all apply to emotional support animals.

 Many people with NF2 might benefit from the use of a service animal.
 Some of the jobs animals might be able to help with include: